DLS Middle School Model

 Comprehensive Health and Physical Education

-The DLS sixth grade physical education course is comprehensive and well balanced, involving a series of diverse and integral skills and concepts.
+The DLS middle school physical education courses are comprehensive and well balanced, involving a series of diverse and integral skills and concepts.
 Based on our current situation and resources, the DLS physical education class does its best to offer a maximum number of experiences for learning and educate students in the benefits of a healthy and physically fit lifestyle.